osxgirl/osxgirl.github.io/_posts/2018-05-16-coding_jewelbots.markdown

 🍌🍓🍇🥝🍑🍉

-Here is some sample code from Jewelbots:
+Here is sample code from Jewelbots:

 void setup( ) {
 // put your setup code here, to run once: